-Considering that I now have upwards of six savings accounts alone, I end up transferring money with some frequency.
+Considering that I now have upwards of a dozen savings accounts alone, I end up transferring money with some frequency.
 Therefore I find it quite annoying — if not worrisome — when these transfers take an unexpectedly long time or are seemingly stuck in limbo without updates.
 That’s why I was impressed that, when I initiated a transfer from an external account to SoFi Money (via SoFi), it clearly states when the first portion of the funds would be available as well as when the full transfer would be complete.
 Of course it’s one thing to say what will happen, but thankfully SoFi stuck to their word.
 For that reason, I found the transfer process to be enjoyable and stress-free.

-No cash back on checking
+No flat cashback amount on checking

 Fairly favorable exchange rates

-So far, in addition to that high APY, my favorite features of SoFi Money have involved travel.
+When I first joined SoFi Money, one of my favorite features involved travel.
 While in Paris I had the chance to try my card at an ATM, taking out the same amount using another bank card seconds later.
 Surprisingly I learned that SoFi’s exchange rate for the transaction came in 4¢ cheaper than the other bank on a 20€ transaction.
 Sure this isn’t much but it was interesting nonetheless.

 Short track record

-Finally I feel the need to mention that SoFi Money is still a relatively new offering, officially debuting to the general public in late February 2019.
+Finally, I feel the need to mention that SoFi Money (and especially SoFi Checking and Savings now) is still a relatively new offering, officially debuting to the general public in late February 2019.
 On top of that SoFi has been introducing so many new endeavors of late that one might worry that they’re spreading themselves a bit thin.

-Final Thoughts on SoFi Money
+Final Thoughts on SoFi Checking and Savings/SoFi Money

-With a sky-high APY, great perks for travelers, and an admittedly attractive debit card, SoFi Money is off to a pretty strong start in my book.
-Although I mostly intended to use them as an auxiliary account, I also appreciate that they include many traditional banking features such as check deposit, bill pay, and paper checks as well.
+With what was a sky-high APY, great perks for travelers, and an admittedly attractive debit card, SoFi Money was off to a pretty strong start in my book and was one of my favorite accounts.
+Although I mostly intended to use it as an auxiliary account, I also appreciated that it included many traditional banking features such as check deposit, bill pay, and paper checks as well.